brimdata/zq/docs/install.md

 ## Quick Tests

-`super` is easy to test as it's a completely self-contained command-line tool and requires no external dependencies to run.
+`super` is easy to test as it's a completely self-contained command-line tool and requires no external dependencies.

 ### Test `super`